shmeleva/Carbon-Dioxide-Emissions/README.md

 ### :wrench: Problems & Further Improvements

 * I don't really handle errors well, especially when it comes to updating the data.
 There are some TODOs for that in a source code.
 E.g., for a network error I could've retry the request.
 * UI works just fine on small screens but doesn't look particularly nice.
 When a browser window size changes, charts do not adjust accordingly.
+Internet Explorer \*cough\*
 * I set some colours and font styles for charts in JS, so should the theme change, several files must be edited.